Read instructions on how to applyExpress Interest

 There is a strong demand in recent years for Regulatory Affairs (RA) professionals at manufacturing or distribution sites within the pharmaceutical, biological, biopharmaceutical and chemical sectors.
 RA professionals carry out a pivotal role in the maintenance of compliance for the provision of safe and effective medicines.

 Applicants are encouraged to register and apply online via the Springboard website, see the apply now button above.

 HOW IT WORKS

 This flexible programme lets students take five taught modules over two semesters.
 In addition to the taught modules, there will be a strong focus on the integration of the concepts, tools and techniques during the course of the programme.
-As well as the taught modules therefore, students will complete a project and a career development module.
+As well as the taught modules therefore, students will complete a career development module.
 Course delivery combines traditional distance education with online learning.
 There may be some on-campus tutorials per semester, (these will be on a Saturday).

 PARTICIPANTS LEARN TO